techidaily/site-facebook/source/_posts/3-sophisticated-social-media-scams-you-need-to-avoid.md

  Scammers' trademark broken English and impatience is less visible in their operations today.
 They hire fluent speakers to do their dirty work.
 They also learn to bide their time and cultivate their targets patiently—sometimes even as long as one year—before they strike.

  They switch tactics frequently.
 When the internet catches up with one, they switch to another.
-In order to stay safe online, it's important to[stay informed about scam trends](https://www.makeuseof.com/tag/top-5-internet-fraud-scams-time/) and avoid questionable entities that ask you to perform any financial transaction online.
+In order to stay safe online, it's important to [stay informed about scam trends](https://www.makeuseof.com/tag/top-5-internet-fraud-scams-time/) and avoid questionable entities that ask you to perform any financial transaction online.

- According to the US's[Federal Trade Commission](https://www.ftc.gov/news-events/press-releases/2021/02/new-ftc-data-show-massive-increase-romance-scams-304m-losses) , in 2020, scammers fleeced their victims of $304 million from romance scams alone.
+ According to the US's [Federal Trade Commission](https://www.ftc.gov/news-events/press-releases/2021/02/new-ftc-data-show-massive-increase-romance-scams-304m-losses) , in 2020, scammers fleeced their victims of $304 million from romance scams alone.
 This represents an increase of 50 percent from the previous year.
 All together, billions of dollars are lost to scams each year.

 <ins class="adsbygoogle"